victor-gp99/victor-gp99/README.md

 - 👯 I’m looking to collaborate on ...
 Any development project.
 - 🤔 I’m looking for help with ... knowledge in Cibersecurity.
 - 💬 Ask me about ... anything of tech stuffs.
 - 📫 How to reach me: ...
-[Link text Here](www.linkedin.com/in/victoredgp1999)
+[My Linkedin](www.linkedin.com/in/victoredgp1999/)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I'm very interested in learning more about myself, others, and the world around me.